Left-orderability in Dehn fillings of pseudo-Anosov mapping tori: Introduction

 \textnormal{(a)} There exists an admissible system of arcs $\alpha^*$ with respect to $(\Sigma,\varphi)$ such that the induced foliation $\F_{\alpha^*}(\s)$ is $\R$-covered.

 \textnormal{(b)} For any admissible system of arcs $\alpha$ with respect to $(\Sigma,\varphi)$, the foliation $\F_\alpha(\s)$ either has one-sided branching or is $\R$-covered. \end{THM}

-In both (a) and (b), the resulting foliation on $M(\s)$ implies that $\pi_1(M(\s))$ is left-orderable.
+In both (a) and (b), the resulting foliation on $M(\s)$ establishes the left-orderability of $\pi_1(M(\s))$.
 The $\R$-covered foliation produced in (a) gives rise to an explicit left-invariant order.
 More generally, (b) implies that every foliation $\F_\alpha(\s)$ induces a faithful representation into the group of germs at infinity.
 Consequently, we obtain the following corollary.

 \begin{COR} Fix a slope $s_i \in J_i \cap (\Q \cup \{\infty\})$ for each $1 \leqslant i \leqslant r$, and let $\s$ denote the multislope $(s_1,\ldots,s_r)$.